 What if there are multiple owners of a boat?
 Who is responsible for paying the fee?

-The person who was responsible for registering the boat in the state where it is registered is also responsible for paying the $20 fee associated with that boat’s use in Utah.
+The person who was responsible for registering the boat in the state where it resides is also responsible for paying the $25 fee associated with that boat’s use in Utah.